Enigmatic-Smile/docs/select/sdks/ios/reference-v1.md

 This key is used to authenticate your Fidel API account.
 Get it from your Fidel API dashboard -> Account Settings -> SDK Keys section.

-> Important note: Make sure that you store this key securely (not on the client side).
+> Important note: For security reasons, please do not store the SDK Key in your codebase.
+Follow our [SDK security guide](/docs/stream/sdks/sdk-security-guidelines) for detailed recommendations.

 > Note: If you use a **test SDK Key**, your users can only enroll [test card numbers](/docs/select/cards#test-card-numbers).